cruelscript/trees/README.md

   - Memory deallocation (Recursively)
   - Deleting element from a tree, which does not cause elements be out of order
   - Printing Node value knowing index of a Node
+  - Iterative Breadth Walk
+  - Iterative Prefix Walk
+  - Method to check if trees are even

   In implementation were used Not STL's queue and stack